kellykochanski/rescal-snow/paper/paper.md

 ### Good practices in computational snow science
 We aim to demonstrate good practices that will encourage robust, reproducible science by releasing Rescal-snow through Journal of Open Source Science.
-Our work is aimed at gemorphologists and snow scientists, and we use this model frequently while working with students.
+Our work is aimed at geomorphologists and snow scientists, and we use this model frequently while working with students.
 We expect that our work will be many users' first introduction to some subset of bash, git, C, Python or high-performance computing, and we aim to make this a positive learning experience.
 Therefore, we designed our examples around scientific applications of all of these skills, and we punctuate them with references to relevant tutorials on git, bash, etc.